jina-ai/jina/.github/2.0/cookbooks/Executor.md

 The return is optional. **All changes happen in-place.**

-- If the return not `None`, then the current `docs` field in the `Request` will be overridden by the returned `DocumentArray`, which will be forwarded to the next Executor in the Flow.
+- If the return is not `None`, then the current `docs` field in the `Request` will be overridden by the returned `DocumentArray`, which will be forwarded to the next Executor in the Flow.
 - If the return is just a shallow copy of `Request.docs`, then nothing happens.
 This is because the changes are already made in-place, there is no point to assign the value.